← All guides

 From $800 to $120/month: A Claude API Cost Optimization Case Study

-How a SaaS team reduced their Claude API bill by 85% in 6 weeks without quality loss — step-by-step with exact numbers and the changes that moved the needle.
+How a SaaS team reduced their Claude API bill by 85% in 6 weeks without quality loss — step-by-step with exact numbers and the changes that moved the.

 From $800 to $120/month: A Claude API Cost Optimization Case Study

-This is the story of a 3-person SaaS team that went from $800/month to $120/month on Claude API over 6 weeks.
+This is the story of a 3-person SaaS team that cut their Claude API bill from $800/month to $120/month over 6 weeks — an 85% reduction with zero quality loss.
 The product is a B2B document analysis tool — users upload contracts, the app extracts key clauses, generates summaries, and answers questions about the document.

 No quality was sacrificed.
 The acceptance rate on extracted data went up.
 This is how they did it.